Eczbek/xieite/docs/namespaces/algorithms/is_same_relative_order.md

 &nbsp;

 ## Description
-Checks whether one range contains elements in the same relative order as in another range
+Checks whether one range contains elements in the same relative order as in another range.

 &nbsp;